Senate Democrats urge changes for student loan borrowers in bankruptcy

 Now the Biden administration is facing pressure from Senate Democrats to change how it handles those requests.
-Their concerns follow a case that sparked a public backlash after the department tried to fight the court-approved discharge of debt held by a man suffering from epilepsy.
+Their concerns follow a case that sparked a public backlash after the department tried to fight the court-approved discharge of debt held by a man suffering from epilepsy, a case first reported by The Lever.
 The department dropped the appeal in February, but a group of senators say the case was an exception to the standard practice.

 A scan of recent bankruptcy cases involving student loans appears to support their conclusion.
 Justice Department attorneys representing the Education Department have opposed several discharge requests in March, including one involving a 77-year-old retired nurse struggling to repay about $42,000 in student loans.